Under-confidence Backdoors Are Resilient and Stealthy Backdoors: Background Related Work

 \subsection{Backdoor Attack Defense}

-Backdoor attack defenses aim to verify or mitigate the provided model before deployment.
-Several categories of defense strategies have been developed in recent years to counter backdoor attacks, including explicit backdoor mining \cite{chen2019deepinspect,wang2019neural,liu2019abs}, implicit poisoned input detection \cite{gao2019strip,xu2020defending,yang2021rap}, and model mitigation \cite{liu2018fine,zhao2020bridging} approaches.
-Most of these approaches build on the idea that the attacked model severely over-fits the backdoors and will act over-confidently when the backdoor is presented.
+Backdoor defenses aim to verify or mitigate the provided model before deployment.
+Several categories of defense strategies have been developed in recent years to counter backdoor attacks, including explicit backdoor mining \cite{chen2019deepinspect,wang2019neural,liu2019abs,zeng2021rethinking}, poisoned input detection \cite{gao2019strip,xu2020defending,yang2021rap,li2021backdoor,li2021anti}, and model mitigation \cite{liu2018fine,zhao2020bridging,huang2022backdoor} approaches.
+Many of these approaches build on the idea that the attacked model strongly associates the trigger to the target class and will, therefore, act over-confidently when the backdoor input is presented.

-As a representative work, Neural Cleanse \cite{wang2019neural} assumes that the backdoor trigger is patch-based and can easily change the prediction label of any input to the target class.
+For instance, previous works~\cite{liu2018fine, xu2020defending} observed that some neurons of the victim model would only be activated when the trigger pattern appeared.
+Therefore, they proposed disabling the backdoor behaviour by eliminating neurons that were dormant on benign inputs.
+With similar motivation, NAD~\cite{li2021neural} finetuned the victim model with a few benign samples, then aligned the neurons of the victim model with those of the finetuned model through a neural attention distillation process to perform the defense.
+Neural Cleanse \cite{wang2019neural} assumes that the backdoor trigger is patch-based and can easily change the prediction label of any input to the target class.
 For each class, it optimizes a patch pattern that makes the model classify inputs with the pattern as the class.
 If any class yields a significantly smaller pattern, Neural Cleanse considers it as a potential backdoor.
 STRIP \cite{gao2019strip} perturbs the given input image and determines the presence of a backdoor according to the entropy of the predictions of the perturbed images.
-Due to the over-fitting of the victim model over the backdoor, the entropy of a poisoned input should be smaller than a benign input.
-Fine-Pruning \cite{liu2018fine} assumes that some neurons of the neural-network-based victim model will be abnormally large when the backdoor is presented.
-Accordingly, they proposed to prune the dormant neurons, detected by analyses on a clean data set, to mitigate the backdoor if present.
+Due to the over-confidence of the victim model over the backdoor, the entropy of a poisoned input should be smaller than that of a benign input.
+On the other hand, outlier removal defenses~\cite{tran2018spectral, chen2018activationclustering, hayase2021spectre} are proposed to filter training samples that are likely to be poisoned and train the model on the new dataset.